 In the fight between change and convenience – convenience will win out every time, and that’s really lucky for technology companies.

-Are you one of those who have been disillusioned by technology news lately?
+One of those who have been disillusioned by technology news lately?

 Here’s 3 good things we can still expect from tech and artificial intelligence as we progress

-- AI will free up more of our time by improving business processes and overall standard of living.
+AI will free up more of our time by improving business processes and overall standard of living

 For example, WorkFusion with its [Robotic Process Automation](Robotic Process Automation) and Smart Automation Processes helps businesses of varying sizes automate most the repetitive and mundane aspects of their lives and jobs to make room for more fulfilling activities and time spent away from work.

-- AI can manage our lives – schedule appointments, monitor home security, send reminders, the little tasks that make up the core of our lives but are quite monotonous.
+Schedule appointments, monitor home security, send reminders, the little tasks that make up the core of our lives but are quite monotonous.
 Currently, many homes are already equipped with some version of Amazon’s Alexa, Google’s Home Assistant, or Apple’s HomePod.
 These devices play their music, help with shopping lists and announce the weather.
 We are going to get more of these.